captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 Strings from the code are initialized as values in the variables table.
 Each string encodes its value and an offset into the variables table where it should be initialized.

-1. A 32 bit number defines how many strigns there are.
+1. A 32 bit number defines how many strings there are.

 For each string: